 Professionally, is there a specific job that you want to work that sways your decision one way or the other?

-You should always consider your personal strengths and interests when it comes time to pick your career.
+You should always consider your strengths and interests when it comes time to pick your career.
 When deciding which degree program is the best fit, students should think about what.

-Types of classes they have enjoyed in the past.
+The type of classes they enjoyed

 What they are currently interested in studying.